Contact us today or request an appointment online!

 Diagnosing Migraines, Do I need any tests?

 Usually diagnosed by the typical symptoms, there is no test to confirm migraine.
-A doctor like Dr Tariq can usually be confident that you have migraine if you have typical symptoms and by an examination which does not reveal any abnormality.
+A doctor like Dr Tariq, can usually be confident that you have migraine if you have typical symptoms and by an examination which does not reveal any abnormality.

 Causes of migraine?